matt-harvey/tabulo/README.md

 Wrapping behaviour is configured for the table as a whole using the `wrap_header_cells_to` option for header cells and `wrap_body_cells_to` for body cells, both of which default to `nil`, meaning that cells are wrapped to as many rows as required.
-Passing a `Fixnum` limits wrapping to the given number of rows, with content truncated from that point on.
+Passing an `Integer` limits wrapping to the given number of rows, with content truncated from that point on.
 The `~` character is appended to the outputted cell content to show that truncation has occurred: